dfit/aavegotchi-manager/README.md

 * check if a lending is available
 * check if a claim is available

-It will also optionally transfer any GHST earn to a secured wallet.

-A discord bot is connected and send all error to a dedicated channel if setup.
-It also send all interesting transaction (eg: lend, pet, claimed) to an info channel.
-A time based report send the current ghst hold by the wallet + the current lending state of the gotchi.
+A discord bot is connected to give some feedback :
+* report all error to a dedicated channel if setup.
+* send all interesting transaction (eg: lend, pet, claimed) to an info channel.
+* A time based report send the current lending state of the gotchi, if it has channel available or when it will be.

+You can also interact with the discord bot with somes commands :
+* /lending-parameters : Get current lending parameters
+* /news : Get news about current managed gotchis
+* /update-lending-options : Change all gotchis lending parameters
+* /stop-lending : Stop all lending and cancel current listing
+* /resume-lending : Start or restart lending for all gotchis managed

+In test : dynamic setting of options when channel is/will be available during the timeframe of the lending duration setted.

 ## How it works ##